-Sarah (she/her) is a designer, feminist and ARB architect.
-She is currently undertaking her PhD at Newcastle University and was awarded the Forshaw fund.
-She is working under the supervision of Katie Lloyd Thomas, Juliet Odgers and Claire Harper whilst working as an Architect at muf architecture/art.
-She is interested in feminist studio practice and how public space can be more progressive for marginalised bodies.
+She was supervised by Katie Lloyd Thomas, Juliet Odgers and Claire Harper whilst working as an Architect at muf architecture/art.
+She is interested in feminist studio practice and how public space can be more progressive for marginalised bodies and gendered experience of public space.
 Her thesis questions transformative spaces for bodies, her methods traverse through embodied, feminist and auto-ethnographic practices.

 She has exhibited her work publicly and is interested in ethical collaboration and commission.